-1.1 A competent person holding 'CORGI' registration or equivalent must install this boiler.
+- 1.1 A competent person holding 'CORGI' registration or equivalent must install this boiler.
 All installations MUST conform to the relevant Gas Safety and Building Regulations.
 Health & Safety requirements must also be taken into account when installing any equipment.
-Failure to comply with the above may lead to prosecution.

-1.2 These instructions are for Group H Natural Gas (2nd Family) only.
+Failure to comply with the above may lead to prosecution. - 1.2 These instructions are for Group H Natural Gas (2nd Family) only.
 The information relating to Natural Gas firing is to be found in Appendix 'A'.
-Boilers MUST NOT use gas other than that for which they were designed and made.

-1.3 The Purewell VariHeat is a fully modulating, premix condensing, gas fired boiler manufactured from horizontal cast iron sections, connected to an economiser located in the base of the boiler.
+Boilers MUST NOT use gas other than that for which they were designed and made. - 1.3 The Purewell VariHeat he is a fully modulating, pre-mix, gas fired boiler manufactured from horizontal cast iron sections.